 Try to organize your interviews geographically

 There are a lot of myths about early vs. late interviews.
 In my experience, it doesn’t really matter.
-Most programs have really taken the time to pick the best candidates for their program.
-No matter what date you come, they are going to be interested in you.
-You may want to think about clustering the “early” interviews in one geographic area and the “late” interviews in a different part of the country.
+Most programs take the time to pick the best candidates for their program, and they know that the last person they interview may be the perfect person for their program.

 Despite what you wanted originally, you may find that you have been “forced” to book back to back interviews on opposite sides of the country.
 There is nothing wrong with politely calling the program coordinators to explain the situation and ask if there might be any flexibility to move you to another date or put on you a waiting list.
 Don’t push – remember, being rude to people who aren’t in charge is considered a huge red flag by most program directors.
 (Not to mention that it’s just not right.)